AED-Final-Project-Northeastern/AED-Final-Project/README.md

 # AED-Final-Project
-This is a repository of AED final project in collaboration with Vidhyavathi Puli and Kabir Shaikh.
+This is a repository of AED final project in collaboration with Vidyavathi Puli and Kabir Shaikh.